abhijitdc/bigquery-streaming-demo-tf/README.md

 **In Summary:**

 The `main.tf` file automates the deployment of a complete GCP environment for a data streaming demonstration.
 It handles project setup, networking, security, data storage, Pub/Sub, and Cloud Run, promoting reusability and consistency through the use of variables, modules, and a state backend.
-It also handle the creation of local files for cloud run deployment.
+It also handle the creation of local files for cloud run deployment and trigger the cloud build.